UnexomWid/PadlockJ/README.md

 # Usage

-PadlockJ lets you encrypt one-line text message with a *case sensitive* key.
+PadlockJ lets you encrypt a one-line text message with a *case sensitive* key.
 After encryption, the message is encoded with `base64`, so you can safely send it via E-Mail or other means.

 To decrypt a message, enter the `base64` encoded encrypted message, and the same key that was used for encryption.
 The decrypted message will be the same as the original.